Region Overviews: Peru Travel Guide: Overview

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

-One of our hikes requires an Inca Trail permit, which we recommend booking at least 4-6 months prior to departure.
-Without it, you will miss this portion of the trail but will still visit Machu Picchu with an alternate hike within the ruins.
-Also, due to national park regulations and difficulty securing permits, your Backroads leaders will likely not be able to accompany you along the hike requiring an Inca Trail permit.
-Rest assured, you will always be well supported by our local Peruvian guide, who we've worked with for years, and a staff of porters.
+One of our hikes requires an Inca Trail permit that Backroads will obtain on your behalf (included in your trip price).
+Therefore, we recommend booking your trip at least 7–9 months prior to departure to have the best chance of securing your permit.
+Without it, you will miss this portion of the Trail but will still visit Machu Picchu with an alternate hike within the ruins.
+Also, due to national park regulations and difficulty securing permits, your Backroads leaders may not be able to accompany you along the hike requiring an Inca Trail permit.
+If they're unable to join you, rest assured you will always be well supported by our local Peruvian guide, who we've worked with for years, and a staff of porters.

 Our hikes through Peru's captivating rugged terrain climb rocky and sometimes uneven paths, many of which are remote and do not intersect with roads.
 Vehicles will get us to and from the trailheads, but the nature of these trails is such that we won't see our vans along the route.
 Ample trail support in the form of water, snacks and encouragement is provided by your Backroads leaders and local guides.

 This trip has been designed to offer as many hiking options as possible.
-Since many of the trails are unmarked, we recommend that you hike with the company of a Backroads leader or one of our local support staff.
-On the few days when we're in national parks, regulations require you to hike in the company of one of our certified park guides.
+Since many of the trails are unmarked, we recommend that you hike in the company of a Backroads leader or one of our local support staff.
+On the few days when we're in national parks, regulations require you to hike accompanied by one of our certified park guides.